AftabNaik/Bella-Beat/README.md

 High use: more than 16 hours of use per day.
 For this dataset, I'll only begin by creating the category 'activity_level'.
 I will create the other category when I analize a dataset which has data stored in an hourly basis

-# I first group the data by the id

 ```id_grp = df.groupby(['id'])
 ```